Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The ruling n.
-10817 of 2016 by the Court of Cassation represents an important judicial intervention regarding international abduction of minors.
-The central issue concerns the return of two minors to Hungary after they had spent a vacation period with their father in Italy.
+Judgment No. 10817 of 2016 by the Court of Cassation represents an important judicial intervention on the issue of international child abduction.
+The central issue concerns the return of two minors to Hungary after they had spent a holiday period with their father in Italy.
 The mother, T. M., requested the repatriation of the minors, but the court denied the request, highlighting the potential psychological harm to the children.

-The case originated from a decree of the Juvenile Court of Brescia, which, after examining the circumstances, determined that repatriation would not be in the best interest of the minors.
-The decision was motivated by the assessment that returning to Hungary could cause serious disturbances to their psycho-affective balance, considering the mother's conduct, perceived as violent and punitive.
+The case originated from a decree by the Juvenile Court of Brescia, which, after examining the circumstances, ruled that repatriation would not occur in the best interest of the minors.
+The decision was motivated by the assessment that returning to Hungary could have caused severe distress to their psycho-affective balance, considering the mother's conduct, perceived as violent and punitive.

-The principle of the "Best Interest of the Child" remains fundamental in decisions regarding the abduction of minors.
+The principle of the "Best Interest of the Child" remains fundamental in decisions concerning child abduction.

 Analysis of the Grounds for Appeal

-The mother filed an appeal, alleging violations of procedural and conventional norms.
-However, the Court emphasized that the reasoning of the Court was adequate and complete, carefully examining all aspects of the case.
-In particular, the judge considered the statements of the minors, their opposition to the return, and the psychological reports that highlighted the risk of physical and psychological harm.
+The mother filed an appeal, alleging violations of procedural and conventional rules.
+However, the Court emphasized that the Tribunal's reasoning was adequate and complete, carefully examining all aspects of the case.
+In particular, the judge considered the minors' statements, their opposition to returning, and psychological reports that highlighted the risk of physical and psychological harm.

 • The return to Hungary would have been intolerable for the minors.